6. Learning and Teaching Activities

 Module and Programme specifications are written with a learning and teaching strategy at their core.
 This should not be seen as a procedural obligation but rather as an opportunity to define the nature of your students’ learning experience.

 Your strategy should be articulated in writing.
 The course design team should agree that it represents their collective view of good practice at the appropriate level, for those students and that discipline.
-Strategies, both at module and programme level, should be based solidly on the Intended Learning Outcomes.
+Strategies, both at module and programme level, should be firmly grounded in the Intended Learning Outcomes.
 As you will have seen in 4/8-SLDF, there is a particular structure for stating the aims of a programme or module and of elaborating the ILOs.

-If we take the UK’s QAA guidance on notional student learning (NSL) into account, this suggests that each academic credit equates broadly to 10 hours of student learning.
-This would mean that a 20-credit module would anticipate a student undertaking 200 hours of study.
-This time allowance should include everything; tutorials, webinars, reading time.
+If we take the UK’s QAA guidance on notional student learning (NSL) into account, it suggests that each academic credit broadly equates to 10 hours of student learning.
+This would mean that a 20-credit course would anticipate a student undertaking 200 hours of study.
+This time allowance should include everything: tutorials, webinars, and reading time.
 In-class contact time, reading time, reflection time, and assessment.
-There are detailed planning tools to help you do this if required (See SOLE), although as a design team you should be able to manage the process with an Excel spreadsheet or a sheet of A3 and coloured pens!
+There are detailed planning tools to help you do this if required (See SOLE), although, as a design team, you should be able to manage the process with an Excel spreadsheet or an A3 sheet and coloured pens!

-Clearly, the structure of a 30-credit module taught over 22 weeks will look differently from a 15 credit, or 20 credit module taught over 10 or 12 weeks.
+Clearly, the structure of a 30-credit course taught over 22 weeks will differ from that of a 15- or 20-credit course taught over 10 or 12 weeks.

 I would suggest that you think of a ‘Session’ as a sub-unit of a week or topic.
-Everything asked of a student during that week or topic should be possible to map onto a Module ILO.
-When a student asks ‘Why am I doing this?’ they deserve to have an answer.
+Everything asked of a student during that week or topic should be able to be mapped to a course ILO.
+When a student asks, ‘Why am I doing this?’ they deserve to have an answer.

 Structure of ILos and objectives

 If you have articulated well-structured and meaningful ILOs across all five domains of learning you will find it relatively straightforward to craft a set of week by week, or topic by topic, session objectives.
-Remember Outcomes are ultimately assessed, objectives are not.
+Remember, outcomes are ultimately assessed, and objectives are not.

 Patterns of Learning

-I do not regard learning design is not a science, despite the best efforts of machine learning advocates over the last 60 years.
-Neither is it a ‘Dark Art’, to be left to individuals behind closed doors, developing ‘their’ module’ based on ‘their’ personal expertise.
-Learning design is both science and art, it is a craft.
+I do not regard learning design as a science, despite the best efforts of machine learning advocates over the last 70 years.
+Neither is it a ‘Dark Art’, to be left to individuals behind closed doors, developing their course solely based on their personal expertise.
+Learning design is both science and art; it is a craft.

-Here are some examples of how the patterns of learning canbe defined and visualised.
+Here are some examples of how learning patterns can be defined and visualised.

 Patterns of Learning visualised

-Explore each of these four modules.
+Explore each of these four courses.
 Each numbered block refers to a well-structured ILO.
-Each colour corresponds to the educational domain that that ILO maps against.
+Each colour corresponds to the educational domain that the ILO maps against.
 So, for example, module (A) contains four epistemological (metacognitive-blue) ILOs, and one each of Intellectual (cognitive-orange), Professional (affective-red) and Communication (interpersonal-green).
-Contrast that with (C) which has just one each of epistemological, intellectual and professional skills but three communication skills.
+Contrast that with (C), which has just one each of epistemological, intellectual and professional skills but three communication skills.
 Which style of modules, or learning and teaching strategy, do you anticipate these patterns might reflect?

-Even without knowing the level or the discipline, we can infer something about the purpose or nature of each module (Atkinson, 2015).
+Even without knowing the level or the discipline, we can infer something about the purpose or nature of each course (Atkinson, 2015).

-B: Is a balanced, but a more advanced module.
-Clearly not a first semester Level 7 or a Level 4 module.
-It has two epistemological outcomes, building on prior knowledge, three intellectual skills (the dominant theme of the module) and one each of professional, practical and communication skills.
-This is the pattern one might expect to see in a later module in a taught master’s programme or a Level 6 programme where a degree of independent study is assumed.
+B: Is a balanced, but more advanced course.
+Clearly not a first-semester Level 7 or a Level 4 course.
+It has two epistemological outcomes, building on prior knowledge, three intellectual skills (the dominant theme of the course) and one each of professional, practical and communication skills.
+This is the pattern one might expect to see in a later course in a taught master’s programme or a Level 6 programme where a degree of independent study is assumed.

-C: As mentioned, the emphasis in this module is clearly the communication or interpersonal skills.
-It might be an advocacy style module, or a communication skills module where the focus is on performance or presentational skills
+C: As mentioned, the emphasis in this course is clearly on communication or interpersonal skills.
+It might be an advocacy style course, or a communication skills course where the focus is on performance or presentational skills

-You may want to consider the pattern that your existing modules have.
+You may want to consider the pattern of your existing modules.
 Do they make sense in the context of the programme?
 Which domains of learning are absent?

-One way of achieving this, and ensuring that all ILOs are being taught to, is to map Session Objectives against ILOs.
+One way to achieve this and ensure that all ILOs are taught is to map Session Objectives to ILOs.
 Let’s explore this process

 sequencing and weighting ILO

-• We begin with our set of ILOs for our module (already mapped to the Programme ILOs).
-This appears as column (B) on the left above, with eight ILOs covering all five domains of learning (colour coded).
+• We begin with the ILOs for our course (already mapped to the Programme ILOs).
+This appears as column (B) on the left above, with eight ILOs covering all five domains of learning (colour coded)

-• We then discuss as a course team the optimal sequencing of these ILOs.
-Inevitably this won’t be a perfect fit and some will be ‘whole module’ ILOs but persist.
-Which do a student need to ‘begin’ to master in order to tackle what follows?
-It’s not unusual for example to front-load a module with knowledge ILOs.
+• We then discuss, as a course team, the optimal sequencing of these ILOs.
+Inevitably, this won’t be a perfect fit, and some will be ‘whole module’ ILOs but persist.
+What does a student need to begin to master in order to tackle what follows?
+It’s not unusual, for example, to front-load a module with knowledge ILOs.

 • Then we have a course team discussion about the relative weighting of each ILO.
-This means revisiting their working on previous assessment design, but it’s a worthwhile step.
+This means revisiting their work on the previous assessment design, but it’s a worthwhile step.
 Don’t assume that all ILOs have the same importance.

 The focus is still on what students will be able to do rather than on the content that we need students to engage with.
-Skills and attributes are always best delivered within a discipline context and the aims and objectives of the modules and programme will determine the discipline context.
+Skills and attributes are best delivered within a discipline context, and the aims and objectives of the modules and programme will determine that context.

 Example